My New Boss Changed My Targets: A Case Study

 All new bosses want to make their mark.
 That’s why a new boss will always make changes when they join a new company – whether it’s as innocuous as changing the desks around or as serious as a major cull of staff, there’s no doubt that getting a new boss can be unsettling.

 Without wishing to play amateur psychologist, this is often because the new boss wants to show that they mean business and that they ‘have the power’ to make changes, meaning that they can keep their new team in check.
-The knock-on effect of this is often a few noses put out of joint – even moving desks around can cause havoc when people have got used to it and don’t like their working environment being mucked about with, let alone the major changes that can happen.
+The knock-on effect of this is often a few noses put out of joint – even moving desks around can cause havoc when people have got used to it and don’t like their working environment being interfered with, let alone the major changes that can happen.

 Keeping Positive

-Unfortunately for Catherine Merry, a 28-year old recruitment consultant from Manchester, the changes her new boss brought in were of the more dramatic kind.
+Unfortunately for Catherine Merry, a 28-year-old recruitment consultant from Manchester, the changes her new boss brought in were of the more dramatic kind.
 She told us, “I work in retail recruitment in the centre of Manchester and, since the start of the recession, we’d been noticing a slowdown of placements and new clients.
-As I run the temps desk, I was still getting quite a lot of work in as it seemed to affect the permanent team more as clients didn’t want to commit to hiring full time staff when they were unsure of how the next few months were going to pan out.”
+As I run the temps desk, I was still getting quite a lot of work in.
+It seemed to affect the permanent team more, as clients didn’t want to commit to hiring full-time staff when they were unsure of how the next few months were going to pan out.”Before the recession had made an impact on the recruitment industry, Catherine’s previous boss had agreed her annual and six month targets at her previous review, which were more suited to the positive retail climate that preceded the recession.

 Catherine continued, “I was happy to have high targets because it meant that I would be getting excellent commission!
 Also, our company really made a big fuss when you hit your targets, with extra treats like a day at a health spa or at a racing track, which was a great motivation.”